 where $\Supp(F)$ and $\Supp(\sF)$ are respectively contained in $E$ and $\sE$.
 Observe that $D^\nu=f_*^{-1}D$ and that under this identification it holds that $\Diff_{D^\nu}(0)=\Diff_{f_*^{-1}D}(F)$.
 A similar descriptions also holds over $W(k)$, namely

 To prove the first statement, it remains to notice that the relative snc conditions implies

-These identifications also show that to prove the second statement, we have to guarantee that distinct irreducible components of the trace of $\sF$ on $\widetilde{f}^{-1}_*\sD$ do not collapse together after specialization over $k$.
+These identifications also show that to prove the second statement, we have to guarantee that distinct irreducible components of the intersection of $\sF$ and $\widetilde{f}^{-1}_*\sD$ do not collapse together after specialization over $k$.
 As $\sF$ is supported on $\sE$, such a collapsing behaviour cannot happen because $(\mathcal{Y},\widetilde{f}^{-1}_*\sD+\sE)$ is relatively snc.